-&lt;sup>c Subjects will return to the CRU 14 days (+2 days) following the 60 mg dose of study drug in Dosing Period 2 for an EOS evaluation.
-In the event of ET, the procedures listed at the EOS will be performed prior to subject discharge, whenever possible.
+^c Subjects will return to the CRU 14 days (+2 days) following the final dose of study drug in Dosing Period 2 for an EOS evaluation.
+In the event of ET, the procedures listed at the EOS are performed prior to subject discharge.